Have You Ever Heard Of The Bianco S?

 Naturally, with a lack of imported cars to play with, the home-grown VW became the obvious choice when it came to a donor vehicle.
 Volkswagen do Brasil had been assembling Beetles from kits since 1953, and that gave rise to the beautiful and sporty Puma GT, and even VW themselves went on to design and sell the SP2 coupe in significant numbers.
 (If you don’t know much about them, don’t fret…we will run a story on these two too, soon!)

 But have you heard of the Bianco S, or of Ottorino Bianco?
 No?
 Well, that's good, because neither had I!
-I had never heard of either Toni Bianco (which is what he calls himself) or his cars, until I came across the car that you see here, which is coming up for auction at Artcurial’s forthcoming auction, during Le Mans Classic (4th of July 2020).
+I had never heard of either Toni Bianco (which is what he calls himself) or his cars, until I came across the car that you see here, which was auctioned at Artcurial’s auction at last year's Le Mans Classic.

 It seems that he made a name for himself in Brazil, and amongst his several different ventures, one was the Bianco S sports coupe.
 Born in the region of Venice in Italy, Toni Bianco immigrated to Brazil in the early 1950s.
 He settled in Sao Paulo and began by working in a bank, then became a worker and built wooden houses before joining a workshop where he learnt about repairing automobiles.
 Soon thereafter, he left to work for the Losacco brothers, a garage which was involved in Brazilian motorsport.
 There he learnt the basics of chassis design, developing a car, and became friends with the Brazilian racer Chico Landi, who used to race for Alfa Romeo, Ferrari, and Maserati.